Why Sortition

 Or “We the People” who must live with the consequences?

-Talk with people about sortition.
-Join Democracy Without Elections.
-Read “Democracy Without Politicians” by Terry Bouricius or similar books.
-Consider reading as a group or buying copies for libraries.
+Spread the word about sortition, in person and online.
 If everyone realized that elections serve elites, not regular people, and that there is a better alternative, we would be most of the way to our goal.

 Advocate for the use of sortition in local government or organizations you are a part of so they get input from all types of people, not just those with the most motivation or time.
 This is a great way to familiarize people with the idea of sortition and to develop the expertise to attempt even more ambitious implementations.